solvebio/solvebio-python/README.md

 ======================

 This is the SolveBio Python package and command-line interface (CLI).
-This module is tested against Python 2.7, 3.5, 3.6 and PyPY.
+This module is tested against Python 2.7, 3.6, 3.7, 3.8, PyPy and PyPy3.

 Developer documentation is available at [docs.solvebio.com](https://docs.solvebio.com).
 For more information about SolveBio visit [www.solvebio.com](https://www.solvebio.com).